Updated on 27-03-2020

 In India schools offer both Indian and international syllabi.
 There are different boards/ institutes responsible for the schooling as below:

 CBSE is the most preferred board by parents with transferable jobs, which was set up in 1962.
 The pattern of education in India from class 1 till 10 is continuous comprehensive education.
 System of marks was discontinued recently and a grading system was introduced to reduce the stress on children.
 CBSE conducts exams for class 10 and class 12 only and for rest of the classes the exams are conducted by the schools themselves.

 Each state have their own board recognised by the Indian Government.
 The exams are conducted at primary, secondary and at higher levels.
 Board exams are conducted for class 10 and class 12 (which is called as 2nd PUC – pre university college).
 This curriculum is most suited for the kids who are not expected to move out of their state in India to another state in India due to the job (mostly in state govt jobs) or occupation (in business) of their parents.
 All schools that follow this curriculum are governed from the capital of each state in India.

 The syllabus is vast but focus is on practical and analytical skills.
 This curriculum is most suited for the kids who have potential chances of moving in the Middle East and South Asian region due to the movement of their parents the curriculum presents an international perspective.
 CISCE schools are available in Dubai – Sharjah – India – Indonesia – Singapore.
 All schools that follow this curriculum are governed from Delhi.

-International Bacceleurate Previously known as International Bacceleurate Organisation was established in the year 1968.
+International Baccalaureate Previously known as International Baccalaureate Organisation was established in the year 1968.
 The board offers programmes at 3 different levels for different age category.
 PYP or primary education programme for Kindergarten to class 5, middle year programme for class 5 to 10 and diploma programme for class 11 and 12 .
-This curriculum is most suited for the kids who have potential chances of moving from one continent to another due to the movement of their parents the curriculum presents an international perspective.
-All schools that follow this curriculum are governed from Geneva.

 Distance education in India: